aviumlabs/phoenix/README.md

 There is a companion project to this project for building a Phoenix Framework project integrated with PostgreSQL.

     https://github.com/aviumlabs/phoenix-compose.git

-The aviumlabs/phoenix-compose repo is a template repository.
+The aviumlabs/phoenix-compose repo is also a template repository.

 The services included are:
 - PostgreSQL 15.4